 Step 6.
 Email Background Check and Exam Scores

-After submitting your license application to the state, you will receive an email from the license department requesting your background check information and your exam score report.
+After submitting your license application to the state, you will receive an email from the licensing department requesting your background check information and your exam score report.

 Scan in these documents and send them in a reply email.

 Once you have submitted your application and have filled all the other requirements, your license application will be reviewed by the state.
 Your background check will also be reviewed.

 If everything is to acceptable standards your license should be issued quickly.
 If there are any items from your background check that need to be reviewed, it may slow down the process of issuance.
 If this is the case, the state may contact you to provide context to the issues that they have run into.

 After you send in the requested documentation, the licensing department will take up to ten (10) days to review it, and then send you an email with verification that your license has been issued.

 You’ve done the work, put in the time and effort, and now hold the key to your own success!
 We’re proud of you.
 Take five (5) minutes and celebrate.